ereichert/counter/deploy/README.md

 ```
 cd deploy
-virtualenv counter_deploy
+virtualenv virt_env
-source counter_deploy/bin/activate (you can deactivate using the deactivate command)
+source virt_env/bin/activate (you can deactivate using the deactivate command)
 ```

 Use the requirements.txt file located in the ../deploy directory to install all needed dependencies.